 A. Pope Francis & the entire Roman Catholic System: because it teaches a false works-based gospel;

-B. Cults (like Morrmanism and Jehovah’s Witnesses): because they have a false God than the biblical God and a different Jesus and a different gospel;
+B. Cults (like Mormonism and Jehovah’s Witnesses): because they have a false God than the biblical God and a different Jesus and a different gospel;

 C. Church of Christ (COC)/Galatian Heresy: adding baptismal regeneration to salvation that is by grace alone through faith alone in Christ alone (though many have left this heresy in COC, many remain);

-D. Post-modern (Emergent) Teachers: like Brian McLaren and Rob Bell who undermine cardinal doctrines of the Christian faith;
+D. Post-modern (Emergent) Teachers: Brian McLaren and Rob Bell who undermine cardinal, essential doctrines of the Christian faith;

 E. Faith Healers and All Who Preach the Prosperity Gospel (list is very long, primary ones listed): Creflo Dollar, TD Jakes, Joyce Meyer, Jan Crouch and her late husband Paul Crouch, Kenneth Hagin, Kenneth Copeland, Paula White, Jesse Duplantis, Robert Tilton, Eddie Long, Todd Bentley, Fred Price, Benny Hinn, Joel Osteen, etc. Spectrum ranges from the TBN gaudy-type to the intelligent, hip, smooth, edgy-type;

 F. Beware Parents: Christian colleges where in religion class teachers systematically tear down the faith once delivered to the saints. *My note here: we have seen this first hand with ecumenism at a local Christian school grades K-12.